sanjeevprasad/resume-builder/README.md

 just edit json to quickly create or update your resume.
 Live demo => https://sanjeevprasad.net/resume-builder/

-Just use your browser to create your resume quickly.
-No data is transferred.
+Use your browser to create your resume quickly, by just editing JSON.
+No data is transferred or saved.
 If you want to save a copy, it is recommended to save it manually in a json file on your own system.

 # Build Step